spolanski/CoFEA/docs/index.md

 # What is CoFEA?

-> CoFEA is an initiative that aims to bring open-source simulation software closer to the industry standards.
+> CoFEA is an initiative that aims to bring open-source simulation software closer to the industry problems.
 Even though CoFEA itself sounds like the magic drink which drives engineering minds, it is a combination of the words *cooperation* and *Finite Element Analysis*.
 That links with the goals of this project which are:
 > * raise awareness of available open-source simulation software
 > * increase confidence in using this software by testing it with benchmarks and real-life problems
 > * develop Python tools and scripts to make usage easier and simpler